A Coupled Design of Exploiting Record Similarity for Practical Vertical Federated Learning: Privacy

-\abovedisplayshortskip=0pt \belowdisplayshortskip=0pt where \(\erf(\cdot)\) is error function, i.e., \( \erf(x)=\frac{2}{\sqrt{\pi}}\int_{0}^{x}{e^{-t^2}}dt \). \end{restatable} From Theorem~\ref{thm:main}, we conclude that there are two factors that affect the attacker's success rate: 1) noise added to the similarity ($\sigma$); 2) standard variance of bloom filters ($\sigma_0$).
-Among these factors, $\sigma_0$ determines the lower bound of the success rate because $\sqrt{\sigma^2+1}/(2\sqrt{2}\sigma\sigma_0) < 1/(2\sqrt{2}\sigma_0)$. $\sigma$ determines how close success rates \texttt{FedSim} can guarantee compared to the lower bound.
+The proof of Theorem~\ref{thm:main} is included in Appendix~\ref{sec:proof}.
+From Theorem~\ref{thm:main}, we find two factors that affect the attacker's success rate: 1) noise added to the similarity ($\sigma$); 2) standard variance of Bloom filters ($\sigma_0$).
+Among these factors, $\sigma_0$ determines the lower bound of the success rate because $\sqrt{\sigma^2+1}/(2\sqrt{2}\sigma\sigma_0) < 1/(2\sqrt{2}\sigma_0)$, and $\sigma$ determines how close success rates FedSim can guarantee compared to the lower bound.
 When $\sigma$ is large enough, increasing $\sigma$ helps little with reducing the success rate.
-Therefore, to ensure the good privacy of \texttt{FedSim}, we should first guarantee a large enough variance among the bloom filters and then add a moderate noise to the similarities.

-Taking \textit{house} dataset (see Section~\ref{subsec:exp_setup}) as an example where $\sigma_0=21178.86$.
-By setting $\sigma=0.4$, we have $\tau=0.0051\%$.
-Considering the 19479 samples in the training set of party B, the expected number of disclosed bloom filters is 0.988, indicating less than a single bloom filter is expected to be disclosed.
+Therefore, to ensure the good privacy of FedSim, we should first guarantee a large enough variance among the Bloom filters and then add a moderate noise to the similarities. \wzmc{ Taking \textit{house} dataset (see Section~\ref{subsec:exp_setup}) as an example where $\mu_0=-46237.78, \sigma_0=21178.86$.
+Letting $\delta=10^{-5}, \sigma=0.4$, the differential privacy parameter $\varepsilon=2.96\times 10^9$ implies that there is almost no differential privacy guarantee at all.
+Nonetheless, the attacking success rate $\tau=1.94\times 10^{-5}$ suggests that the privacy risk from certain attacks is very low.
+Considering the 19479 samples in the training set of party S, only 0.378 (\wzmd{smaller} than one) Bloom filters are expected to be disclosed.}